As someone that has hiked nearly all of the trails at Mt. Rainier National Park, I often get asked if there’s one hike not to be missed.

 Worth mentioning – when I hiked the trail with my mom, counterclockwise suited us best because the elevation gain is less steep on the way up.

-Whichever way you choose, you’ll be stunned by never-ending vibrant meadows and breathtaking views of Mount Rainier and the Tatoosh Range.
+Whichever way you choose, you’ll be stunned by never-ending vibrant meadows and stunning views of Mount Rainier and the Tatoosh Range.

 Ah, Mt.
 Rainier, I can go on for days!